โฐ Minimum Connection Times

 ๐ข Terminal Information

 Beatrice Municipal Airport (BIE) is a modern public-use aviation facility serving the city of Beatrice and the surrounding Gage County region in southeastern Nebraska.
 Spanning 643 acres, the airport is a critical asset for the local economy, primarily supporting general aviation, corporate travel, and flight training.
-The facility features two well-maintained concrete runways, with the primary runway (18/36) measuring 5,602 feet, capable of accommodating a wide range of private aircraft, including business jets.
+This airport sits at 1,324 feet above sea level and operates with two well-maintained concrete runways: the primary runway (18/36) measuring 5,602 by 100 feet and secondary runway (14/32) at 4,401 by 75 feet, capable of accommodating a wide range of private aircraft, including business jets.
 The airport replaced its original 1950s brick terminal with a modern administration and terminal building in 2003, providing a professional and welcoming environment for all users.

 The terminal at Beatrice functions as its own Fixed-Base Operator (FBO), offering a high level of service and comfort for pilots, crew, and passengers.
 Inside the facility, travelers can find a large, inviting lobby area equipped with high-speed Wi-Fi and several charging stations.
 For flight crews, the airport provides specialized accommodations such as a dedicated pilot's lounge, a quiet snooze room for rest, and a professional flight planning room with a weather computer.
 While the airport does not house traditional commercial retail malls or restaurants, the terminal includes a vending area for light refreshments, and its efficient single-building layout ensures quick transitions between the ramp and ground transportation.